Seneca-ICTOER/OPS345/docs/Labs/lab7.md

 1. In the local _wordpress_ folder, find a file called: **wp-config-sample.php**
 1. Duplicate this file, and call it: **wp-config.php**
 1. Open **wp-config.php** in a text editor.
-You will want something that supports syntax highlighting., such as the default (graphical) text editor in Ubuntu, or something fancier like Visual Studio Code.
+You will want something that supports syntax highlighting, such as Visual Studio Code.

 #### Adding Database Connector Info as Environment Variables